ConvertKit vs. AWeber: Why You Should Really Switch

 Intuitive, Friendly Interface

 ConvertKit’s interface is just so much more intuitive.
 You can feel how fluid the interface reacts to every action you take.
-It also feels instantly familiar, I can definitely tell you that this wasn’t the case when I first started using Aweber, GetResponse, and even MailChimp.
+It also feels instantly familiar; I can definitely tell you that this wasn’t the case when I first started using AWeber, GetResponse, and even MailChimp email marketing tool.

 The visual automation builder also makes figuring out the logic of the triggers and actions a breeze.
 You can really get creative with it and branch out with complex if/then scenarios without feeling lost like you would with the majority of the other tools.